Stress is the feeling of being overwhelmed or unable to cope with mental or emotional pressure.

 Many things that can lead to stress: bereavement, divorce or separation, losing a job or unexpected money problems.
 Work-related stress can also have a negative impact on your mental health.
 People affected by work-related stress lose an average of 24 days of work due to ill health.

 Even positive life changes, such as moving to a bigger house, gaining a job promotion or going on holiday can be sources of stress.
-If you feel stressed in these situations you may struggle to understand why or be unwilling to share your feelings with others.
+If you feel stressed in these situations you may struggle to understand why or be reluctant to share your feelings with others.

 What are the signs of stress?